 However, over-washing of the face can dry the skin out, causing oil overproduction.
 This can result in more acne.

 Some people scrub the skin with rough cloth pads or washcloths.
 This can irritate the skin and cause inflammation, making acne breakouts worse.

-Applying a gentle cleanser with clean hands or a soft brush intended for use on the face can help to prevent pimples.
+Applying a gentle cleanser with clean hands or a soft brush for use on the face can help prevent pimples.

 3. Keep hair clean

 If excess oil in the hair travels to the skin, it can worsen acne.
 Regularly washing the hair may stop acne from developing, especially close to the hairline.

 Haircare products that contain oil can also cause pimples on the head and hairline.
 Avoiding these products can lower the risk of developing pimples.

 4. Refrain from popping or picking at pimples